kurttheviking/uuid-with-v6-js/README.md

 Inspired by [UUID "Version 6", *The version RFC 4122 forgot*](https://bradleypeabody.github.io/uuidv6/), this module extends the popular [uuid module](https://www.npmjs.com/package/uuid) to provide a `v6` method.

-"Version 6" UUIDs arrange the timestamp from high to low bytes (with some bit-shifting to account for the version parameter) resulting in high entropy identifiers where lexicographic sorting also yields time-based sorting.
+"Version 6" UUIDs arrange the timestamp from high to low bytes (with some bit-shifting to account for the version parameter) resulting in identifiers where lexicographic sorting also yields time-based sorting.
 The non-timestamp portion of the UUID is filled with random bits (similar to Version 4); consequently, ids generated within the same clock tick are not guaranteed to be lexicographically sorted.
-That said, the clock sequence is retained to mitigate time-based collisions within the same process.

-Internally, this module implements the "Version 6" specification by first generating a UUIDv1, rearranging the timestamp, then generating 8 cryptographically strong bytes to populate the remaining portion of the identifier.
-Similar to Version 1, the MAC address data can be retained by constructing a UUIDv6 generator with the `disableRandom` option enabled (see examples below).
+Internally, this module implements the "Version 6" specification by first creating a UUIDv1, rearranging the timestamp, then generating eight cryptographically-strong bytes to populate the remaining portion of the identifier.
+Similar to Version 1, clock sequence and MAC address data can be retained by constructing a UUIDv6 generator with the `disableRandom` option (see the example below).

 ### UUIDv1 versus UUIDv6